home-assistant/brands/README.md

 - Interlaced is preferred (also known as progressive).
 - Images with transparency are preferred.
 - If multiple images are available, those optimized for a white background are preferred.
-  - Images optimized for a dark background can be prefixed with `dark_`
+- Images optimized for a dark background should be prefixed with `dark_`
 - The image should be trimmed, so it contains the minimum amount of empty space on the edges.

   This includes things like solid color borders or transparent spacing around the actual subject in the image.
 - Custom integrations must not use Home Assistant branded images, as this might confuse the end-user into thinking that the integration is an internal/official integration.

 ### Icon image requirements